-There continues to be a high level of stability amongst the medical community and specialist palliative care services are well known and highly respected in the region which facilitates appropriate referral processes being promoted by the palliative care sector.
+Clients across the Barwon South Western region receive timely and appropriate referral to specialist palliative care.
+There continues to be a high level of stability amongst the medical community and specialist community palliative care services are well known and highly respected in the region which facilitates appropriate referral processes being promoted by the palliative care sector.
 Referral strategies are based on Service Coordination Tool Templates (SCTT) across health, and community and aged care.
+So as previously discussed the work of the Aged and Disability Support workers ensure that referral processes and eligibility for palliative care services are well known across the region.